Brown Thomas: Dublin store

 The 12,000 m^{2} Dublin store on Grafton Street is the chain's flagship location.
 It includes boutiques for Hermès, Louis Vuitton, Celine, Gucci, Arami, Balenciaga, Prada, Armani, Jo Malone, Charlotte Tilbury, Bobbi Brown, Chanel, Burberry, Saint Laurent, Ralph Lauren, Coach, Michael Kors, Ted Baker.
 The store is split over 4 levels, with Menswear on the lower ground floor, the Beauty Hall and Accessories Hall on the Ground Floor, the Designer Rooms and Shoe Rooms on Level 1, Womenswear and Lingerie on Level 2 and the Living Department and the Children's Rooms on Level 3.

 Other store information

 The stores appeal to a wide audience, selling both prêt-à-porter and haute couture clothing and accessories.
 The downstairs menswear section of the Dublin branch has been recently renovated.
 Ralph Lauren, Gant, Hugo Boss, Paul Smith, Dolce & Gabbana and Prada are some of the brands that can be found in the new men's basement area.
 Both the restaurant and cafe are now located together on the top floor of the store.

 Previously connected to the Dublin branch was Aya Sushi Bar, on Clarendon Street.
-This was a conveyor-belt sushi bar, and a stop here provided some respite from shopping in the area.
 This closed in January 2009.
 In May 2009, a branch of Yo!
 Sushi opened at the same location.